Elim Beach Coloured Sands – awesome camping near Cooktown

-When you prepare for your trip to Cape York, make sure to add Elim Beach to your list.
-Even if you decide to go no further north than Cooktown, a daily trip to see the famous Elim Beach Coloured Sands is a good idea.
+When preparing for your trip to Cape York, be sure to add Elim Beach to your list of must-see destinations.
+Even if you decide to go no further north than Cooktown, taking a daily trip to see the famous Elim Beach Coloured Sands is a great idea.

-The main activities in Elim beach are camping, fishing, 4WD driving, and of course the coloured sands.
+The main activities at Elim Beach include camping, fishing, 4WD driving, and, of course, visiting the coloured sands.

 Similar to many places on Cape York, the beach is being patrolled by a local saltie, but fortunately, he wasn’t on duty when we visited the place.

-Elim Beach is located on Cape Bedford, in Hope Vale Aboriginal Community, 1-hour drive from Cooktown.
+Elim Beach is located on Cape Bedford, within the Hope Vale Aboriginal Community, and is about a one-hour drive from Cooktown.

-The road to Elim Beach is mostly sealed.
-Only the final part is a good condition dirt road.
-It is possible to get there in a conventional vehicle.
+The road to Elim Beach is mostly sealed, with only the final part being a good condition dirt road.
+It is possible to access the beach in a conventional vehicle.